 This professional development series aims to take the mystery out of grant writing by walking participants through the process with a step-by-step guide.
 The course includes getting started in grant writing, finding and selecting funding opportunities, crafting a proposal development plan, creating a proposal narrative, understanding required proposal elements, preparing a budget, and more.
 Free registration is provided through the university's subscription.

 How do i recruit students for undergraduate research?

-Start by speaking with students from your classes and explaning to them your research interests and expectations.
-Consider attending meeting of student academic organizations such as honors societies or clubs or ask them to make an announcement in their next meeting.
+Start by speaking with students from your classes and explaining to them your research interests and expectations.
+Consider attending meetings of student academic organizations such as honors societies or clubs or ask them to make an announcement in their next meeting.
 Some faculty have been known to post flyers in department offices or buildings to help spread the word.

 What kind of funding is available for me?
 For my students?

 Research funding is available to faculty researchers through many sources regardless of field of study or department.
 Colleagues in your department may have further suggestions of funding opportunities.
 Additionally, the URC provides funding to undergraduate research projects through the annual fall grant cycle.

 Frequently Asked Questions about URC and Foundation Grants - Faculty

 What kinds of projects can my students submit for grants through the URC and the University Foundation?

 Students can submit both research projects and creative works for grant funding.
 Past winners have come from every college on campus, and we encourage students from all backgrounds and disciplines to submit and pursue academic excellence.

 What can funding be used for?